-- Conducted an internal phishing test to . help gauge the effectiveness of previous cyber security awareness campaigns with additional mandatory training being sent to anyone who did not pass the test. - Created a risks, actions, issues and decisions (RAID) log for each building to identify any IT risks and track remediation. - Continued to collaborate with our IT partner on security hardening networks and infrastructure and standardising security controls across the portfolio. - Identified any information and . communication technology (ICT) hardware that is reaching the manufacturer's end of supported life and collaborated with our IT partner on refreshing hardware if required. - auditors on the cyber security controls in place in relation to intelligent buildings.
+- Conducted an internal phishing test to help gauge the effectiveness of previous cyber security awareness campaians with additional mandatory training being sent to anyone who did not pass the test. - Created a risks, actions, issues and decisions (RAID) log for each building to identify any IT risks and track remediation. - Continued to collaborate with our IT partner on security hardening networks and infrastructure and standardising security controls across the portfolio.
+Identified any information and - communication technology (ICT) hardware that is reaching the manufacturer's end of supported life and collaborated with our IT partner on refreshing hardware if required. - Completed an audit with our internal auditors on the cyber security controls in place in relation to intelligent buildings.

-Further develop our IT governance framework, security monitoring and
+Further develop our IT governance framework, security monitoring and security incident response procedures.